signavio/tech-blog/_posts/2017-04-19-mocha-jest-config.md

 export default Input
 ```

-Code samples I used in this blog post are available [here](https://github.com/mersocarlin/testing-with-jest-and-mocha).
+Code samples I used in this blog post are available on [Github](https://github.com/mersocarlin/testing-with-jest-and-mocha).

 ## Mocha

-Setting up Mocha itself is extremely easy.
+Setting up Mocha doesn't require so many steps:

+1. `npm install --save-dev mocha` or `yarn install --dev mocha`
+2. Create a `test` folder in your project's root directory
+3. Start writing your tests

 The flexibility it brings with different types of assertion libraries and the chance of working with [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) (Behavior Driven Development) definitely worth to mention here.
 Once it's installed, the first test is really simple to write and assert: